Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Clinics: Elevate Patient Experience Ethically

 1. Assess Your Current Situation – Evaluate how much coffee you serve daily, what equipment you use, and who your current supplier is.
 Consider patient volume and peak times.

 3. Select a Supplier – Look for roasters that specialize in fair trade coffee and offer wholesale pricing for healthcare facilities.
 Busy Bean Coffee provides all-inclusive managed coffee services, including premium fair trade options, with full equipment support.
+For a comparison of suppliers, see our fair trade coffee providers comparison.

 5. Train Your Staff – Proper brewing techniques and equipment maintenance ensure consistency.
 Most suppliers offer training as part of the package.